Audiveris/audiveris/docs/_pages/main/sheet_scale.md

 new in 5.3
 {: .label .label-yellow }

-Audiveris OMR engine, in its BEAMS step, makes a pretty good processing of beams -- when it knows the typical beam thickness in the sheet at hand.
+The Audiveris OMR engine, in its BEAMS step, makes a pretty good processing of beams -- when it knows the typical beam thickness in the sheet at hand.

 A problem arises if the sheet at hand contains only a couple of beams: